Sicilian Christmas Fig Cake

 Roll the dough into a sheet 1/4-inch thick.

-filling in the center of each.
-Fold the dough
+Spoon the filling down the center of the 18 x 9-inch rectangle of dough